taz0697/UALBERTA-CMPUT201License/CMPUT201License.md

 grading at an educational institution, the submitter will be subject to the plagiarism sanctions at that institution.

-This software cannot be publicly posted under any cirumstances, whether by the original student or by a third party.
+This software cannot be publicly posted under any circumstances, whether by the original student or by a third party.
 If this software is found in any public website or public repository, the person finding it is kindly requested to immediately report, including